Andy1305/CS-Major-Projects/Astro Game/README.md

-Visual Studio game in C++ and OpenGL Game about an astronaut flying through space.
+Visual Studio game in C++ and OpenGL about an astronaut flying through space.

 For info on how to run it, please email me.